“Our disability will never define our ability.”

 I don’t want another child with special needs just being pushed through the system because we are too much work.
 I don’t want another child not having the use of an iPad permanently for use in Primary School for learning and communicating.

 I don’t want another child to struggle and get to where I am and now not even be able to attend high school because I now no longer meet the entry requirement as I am now assessed properly at only a grade 4 level.

 I pledge to raise funds and awareness to support Keeley’s Cause by giving children in need an iPad for full-time use within schools, and at home.

 Every child, regardless of their disability, deserves and has a right to a proper education.
-Had my mum not decided to home-school me and get me tested, we would never have known and I would have just been pushed through the school system and failed academically every time.
+Had my mum not decided to home-school me and have me tested, we would never have known, and I would have just been pushed through the school system and failed academically every time.

 I’m here to say we are not just good academically.
-We are good at life skills and so much more beyond our disability and “our disability should never define our ability”.
+We are good at life skills and so much more beyond our disability, and “our disability should never define our ability”.